TPC Twin Cities

 TPC Twin Cities is a private golf club in the north central United States, located within the subdivision of Deacon’s Walk in Blaine, Minnesota, a suburb north of Minneapolis.

-Opened in 2000, the 18-hole championship golf course was designed by Arnold Palmer in consultation with Tom Lehman; who is a member of the Tournament Players Club network operated by the PGA Tour.
-Since 2001, it has hosted the 3M Championship on the PGA Tour Champions.
-On June 18, 2018, it was announced that the 3M Championship would end after 2018, and be replaced by the 3M Open, a PGA Tour event starting in 2019.
+Opened in 2000, the 18-hole championship golf course was designed by Arnold Palmer in consultation with Tom Lehman; it is a member of the Tournament Players Club network operated by the PGA Tour.
+Since 2019, it has hosted the 3M Open on the PGA Tour.
+From 2001 through 2018, it hosted the 3M Championship on the PGA Tour Champions.

 Course

 TPC Twin Cities is maintained by superintendent Joseph Rolstad.
 The property was a sod farm before the golf course was built.

-Average Green Size: 6,500 sq. ft.